Glossary of Library Research Terminology

 Query by example/QBE.
 A search mechanism which attempts to find more documents that are similar to a chosen document.
 "More documents like this one".
 There are several different ways to define similarity.
 At its simplest, similar could mean documents with the same subject heading, for example.
 Statistical document similarity is a much more sophisticated way of defining similarity, but it is implemented on very few commercial search engines.
 See Fuzzy matching.

 Recall of a loan.
 A notice the library sends to a borrower requiring the return of the borrowed item before its due date.
 Immediate return is mandatory.
-This is extremely rare; I estimate we recall less than ten items each year.
+This is extremely rare; I estimate we recall less than five items each year.
 The library sometimes recalls books in order to put them on course reserves.
 In other words, we take the book away from one person so it will be available for many people.
 Not to be confused with Search Recall.
 See also Please return if not needed.

 Record.
 A unit of information in a database.
 Here we are only interested in bibliographic records in a computer database.
 A database record consists of one or more fields.
 Each record is about one "thing" (entity), and each field is about one specific aspect of the thing.
 For example, a record might be about one book and might include fields for author, title, publisher, subject, etc. A record might also be about a multivolume set of books, or about a single essay in a single book.
 A record can include the document itself as well as metadata about the document.
 See also Metadata.
 See also Full-text vs full-image database.